coupergateway/couper/docs/LOGS.md

 Upon the execution of Couper all log events are sent to the standard output.
 You can adjust the appearance and verbosity of the logs with a variety of [Settings](#settings).
 There are different [Log Types](#log-types) and [Fields](#fields) containing useful information.```

-These _Logs_ are however still subject to change.
-We aspire to make Couper as stable as possible and that includes the _Logs_, so until we believe to have achieved that goal you should expect to see some changes.
+> We aspire to make Couper as stable as possible so these logs are still subject to change.

 ## Log Types